-The Dubai and Cape Town legs of the World Series have been cancelled
+The first four legs of the World Series have been cancelled, but World Rugby has announced a funding boost

 Olympic preparations for sevens teams up in the air